JoErNanO/icub-tactilegrasp/README.md

 The Crush Grasp does not use any feedback and will continue with the grasping action regardless if the fingertips are sensing anything.

-//##Compliant Grasp
-//The Compliant Grasp uses a PID controller to obtain and maintain a desired level of contact with the grasped object.

 Project Info
 ============